You are here

 The SMM’s monitoring and freedom of movement are restricted by security hazards and threats, including risks posed by mines, unexploded ordnance (UXO) and other impediments – which vary from day to day.
 The SMM’s mandate provides for safe and secure access throughout Ukraine.
 All signatories of the Package of Measures have agreed on the need for this safe and secure access, that restriction of the SMM’s freedom of movement constitutes a violation, and on the need for rapid response to these violations.
 They have also agreed that the Joint Centre for Control and Co-ordination (JCCC) should contribute to such response and co-ordinate mine clearance.
 Nonetheless, the armed formations in parts of Donetsk and Luhansk regions frequently deny the SMM access to areas adjacent to Ukraine’s border outside control of the Government (for example, see below).
 The SMM’s operations in Donetsk and Luhansk regions remain restricted following the fatal incident of 23 April 2017 near Pryshyb; these restrictions continued to limit the Mission’s observations.

-• On 2 February, a member of the armed formations denied the SMM entry to a heavy weapons holding area in a non-government-controlled area of Donetsk region.
+• Members of the armed formations denied the SMM access to two heavy weapons holding areas in a non-government-controlled area of Donetsk region, citing “lack of permission.”

-• On 3 February, at a border crossing point near Voznesenivka, a member of the armed formations told the SMM to leave the area.
+• At a border crossing point near Izvaryne (non-government-controlled, 52km south-east of Luhansk), a member of the armed formations told the SMM to leave the area.

 Regular restrictions related to disengagement areas and mines/UXO: